The effect of Coulomb interactions on relic neutrino detection via beta decaying impurities in (semi)metals: Conclusion and Outlook

 Inserting a dielectric slab between the $\beta$-decayer and the solid-state environment introduces Coulomb interactions, causing the disappearance of stability regions in the parameter space plots in Fig. \ref{fig: stability plots}, as shown in Section \ref{sec: E&M}.
 This is detrimental to the visibility of the $C \nu B$-spectrum.

-Rather than increasing the distance between the $\beta$-emitter via a dielectric spacer, it has been suggested that depositing the impurities directly onto a substrate with a high dielectric constant may enhance the $C \nu B$-visibility \cite{TanCheianov}.
-In Section \ref{sec: quantum}, we included the effect of the substrate-impurity coupling up to second order and found an X-ray edge singularity, which is favorable in terms of the visibility.
+Rather than increasing the distance between the $\beta$-emitter via a dielectric spacer, an alternative solution is suggested for which the impurities are directly deposited onto a substrate with a high dielectric constant may enhance the $C \nu B$-visibility \cite{TanCheianov}.
+In Section \ref{sec: quantum}, we included the effect of the substrate-impurity coupling up to second order and found an X-ray edge singularity, which could potentially remedy the visibility.
 We assumed a weak but nonzero coupling, and we expect the presence of a singularity to persist for strong coupling as well.
 We hope this supposition will be investigated numerically in future research activities.

 More importantly, we expect our findings to be useful for experiments involving relic neutrino detection.
 We note, however, that it is vital to account for more quantum mechanical effects to optimize for an experiment.
 We provide a non-exhaustive list of such effects to be examined in further research: